adzcai/rlbook/book/index.md

 +++

-## Core tasks in reinforcement learning
+## Core tasks of reinforcement learning

 What tasks, exactly, does RL comprise?
 An RL algorithm must typically solve two main subtasks: